 Prince wrote this song for his movie Purple Rain.
 In the film, the song plays under a montage after his character loses his girl (Apollonia) to his rival (Morris - Morris Day of The Time).
 We see Prince riding his motorcycle along with shots of intimate moments with Apollonia.
 In the movie, Prince has a difficult relationship with his father, who beats his mom.
 Scenes of his father come in on the lyrics where Prince calls him "demanding."

-The film is semi-autobiographical, but how much is based on real life remains a mystery, as Prince rarely gives interviews and doesn't talk about his personal life.
+The film is semi-autobiographical, but how much is based on real life remains a mystery, as Prince rarely gave interviews and didn't talk about his personal life.
 In the movie, the song expresses his fear of becoming like his parents.
-When the doves cry, that's his musical refuge.
+When the doves cry, that's his musical refuge - the barrage of keyboards in the chorus represents the doves crying.

-Besides writing and composing the track, Prince played all the instruments on the song. (thanks, Jordan - Brooklyn, NY)
+Besides writing and composing the track, Prince played all the instruments on the song.

 There is no bass on this song.
-Prince took out the bass track to get a different sound.
-The barrage of keyboards in the chorus represents the doves crying.
+Prince took out the bass track at the last minute to get a different sound, though he hated to see it go.

 " at #2, preventing The Boss from ever having a #1 hit.